FOLLOW US

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Poland.
+There are strict rules about goods you can take into and out of Poland.
 You must declare anything that may be prohibited or subject to tax or duty.

 Terrorism